-The spatial uncorrelation property of wireless channels has been widely explored and adopted to enforce location distinction of wireless devices (e.g., [1-6]).
-Specifically, the changes of wireless channel characteristics have been utilized to identify the location changes of a wireless transmitter.
+wavelength over distance (spatial uncorrelation property) [7].
+This property has been widely explored and adopted to enforce location distinction of wireless devices (e.g., [1]-[6]).
+Specifically, changes of wireless channel characteristics have been utilized to identify location changes of a wireless transmitter.

-In our study, however, we discover a new attack against all existing location distinction approaches that are built on the spatial uncorrelation property of wireless channels.
-By launching such an attack, the adversary can generate any wireless channel characteristics chosen by herself at a target receiver to deteriorate the location distinction capability of the receiver.
+In our study, however, we discover a new attack against all existing location distinction approaches built on the spatial uncorrelation property of wireless channels.
+By launching such an attack, the adversary can generate any chosen wireless channel characteristics at a target receiver to deteriorate the location distinction capability of the receiver.
 The key idea of the discovered attack is to create a virtual multipath channel as undetectable camouflage to make the receiver believe a specified channel characteristic chosen by the attacker.

-To understand the virtual multipath channel, we first explain the multipath effect, which is the fundamental reason for the spatial uncorrelation property.
-Wireless signals normally propagate in the air through multiple paths due to obstacle reflection, diffraction, and scattering.
-Therefore, for wireless signals sent from different locations, the destination receiver can observe different channel characteristics from these signals, because they experience different multipaths and accordingly undergo different channel effects (e.g, power attenuation, phase shifting, and delay).
+To demonstrate the virtual multipath channel, we first explain the multipath effect, which is the fundamental reason for the spatial uncorrelation property.
+Wireless signals normally propagate in the air through multiple paths due to obstacle reflection, diffraction, and scattering [1].
+Therefore, for wireless signals sent from different locations, the receiver can observe different channel characteristics from these signals, because they experience different multipaths and accordingly undergo different channel effects (e.g, power attenuation, phase shifting, and delay).
 To fool a receiver, the attacker needs to create an "artificial channel" that can exhibit a multipath propagation feature similar to the real-world multipath.